im-bhatman/demo-spring-webflux/README.md

-# Dpring Webflux Demo App
+# Spring Webflux Demo App

 Spring webflux app to call and collect user data from github open API using WebClient.